 Those are basic examples.
 More complex possibilities include crafting several emails with the same message but optimised for specific subsets of your customer list.
 These optimisations could be around the products they’ve purchased, their location, or whether they’ve ever called your product support line, to name just a few.
 Whatever information you’ve collected about them can be relevant.

 This level of customisation can get very complex, so it’s important not to get overwhelmed at the start.
-Building a map to help automate your email marketing starts with what you want to tell customers, when you want to say to it, and why.
+Building a map to help automate your email marketing starts with what you want to tell customers, when you want to say it, and why.
 Follow that plan, and you’ll quickly build a journey that might start with a welcome email post-purchase and gradually drill down to ever more targeted offers as your relationship with that customer grows.

-Personalisation matters
+Hyper-personalisation matters

 The perceived image of any professional robust email marketing scenario starts at the bottom with an exhausted individual business owner, scrambling to exist, aware that all the stats have reassured them that email marketing delivers one of if not the highest ROI of every alternative where they spend their money.
-This of course after establishing their website, and achieved sufficient SEO to get it seen by the search engines and social media alike.
-The more powerful corporates among us has the alternate perception of a room full of highly skilled marketing minds, eager to eek the next dollar from every audience participant they can.
+This of course after establishing their website, and achieving sufficient SEO to get it seen by search engines and social media alike.
+The more powerful corporates among us have the alternate perception of a room full of highly skilled marketing minds, eager to eek the next dollar from every audience participant they can.

 So the biggest buzz currently is the rise of personalisation, obliterating segmentation, it’s old hat.
 This has become possible by ever greater appreciation of the data being captured online, and how powerful it is in comparison to audience segments determined by antiquated systems.
 Just how powerful the distinction was quantified by McKinsey and Statista in a variety of reports, concluding in as much as 20x (twenty times) the return from traditional email marketing, triggered, and omnichannel campaigns combined.
 Putting that into perspective is like offering your company 20x the gross profit for the whole of last year!
-No wonder the dawning realisation of this prowess is causing shock-waves among traditionalists.
+No wonder the dawning realisation of this prowess is causing shockwaves among traditionalists.